oracle-livelabs/apex/online-book-store-app/1-create-app/create-app.md

     - **Select an icon from the library**: Select the icon color and then the icon.

-    In this lab, I uploaded an icon from my device.
+    In this lab, I uploaded an sample icon from my device.
 After uploading, it can be adjusted or cropped.
+Download a sample icon [here](./images/Online_Bookstore_Icon.png).

     After making all changes, click **Save Icon**.

     ![Create Application wizard](./images/upload-icon.png " ")
     ![Create Application wizard](./images/edit-icon.png " ")

 8. To view the application, click **Run** and enter your workspace credentials to log in.